Antimortine/codex-ai/docs/architecture.md

 2. AIService.query_project:

-    -   Calls FileService to load explicit Plan and Synopsis content.
+    -   Calls FileService to load explicit Project Plan and Synopsis content.

-    -   Identifies potential direct source entities (Characters, Scenes, Notes) mentioned in the query via FileService/metadata.
+    -   Compiles a list of project entities (Chapters, Scenes, Characters, Notes) by reading metadata via FileService.

-    -   Loads content for directly mentioned entities via FileService.
+    -   Checks if the user's query text matches any entity names (case-insensitive).

+    -   If a Chapter entity matches, calls FileService again to load that chapter's Plan and Synopsis (if they exist).
+This becomes direct_chapter_context.

+    -   If other entities (Scene, Character, Note, World) match, calls FileService to load their content.
+This becomes direct_sources_data.

-    -   Determines paths to filter from RAG retrieval (Plan, Synopsis, directly loaded content).
+    -   Determines paths to filter from RAG retrieval (Plan, Synopsis, directly loaded content files, chapter plan/synopsis files).

-    -   Calls QueryProcessor.query(...), passing explicit context, direct source content, and filter paths.
+    -   Calls QueryProcessor.query(...), passing the query, explicit project/chapter context, direct source content, and filter paths.

 3. QueryProcessor:

-    -   Retrieves relevant nodes from **Vector DB** (filtering by project_id and excluding filtered paths).
+    -   Creates a LlamaIndex VectorIndexRetriever with MetadataFilters set to the correct project_id.

+    -   Calls retriever.aretrieve(query_text).

+    -   ChromaDB performs a similarity search, returning relevant nodes matching the project_id.

+    -   QueryProcessor filters the retrieved nodes, removing any whose file_path matches the paths_to_filter set provided by AIService.
+It also deduplicates nodes based on content and path, keeping the highest score.

-    -   Constructs a prompt including query, explicit context, direct source content, and retrieved nodes.
+    -   Constructs a detailed prompt including the original query, explicit project plan/synopsis, direct chapter context (if any), directly loaded source content (if any), and the filtered/deduplicated retrieved nodes (with source information like type and title).
+Context elements are truncated using MAX_CONTEXT_LENGTH where applicable.

-    -   Calls the **LLM API**.
+    -   Calls the **LLM API (Google Gemini)** via llm.acomplete(prompt).

+    -   Parses the LLM response to extract the answer.

-    -   Returns (answer, retrieved_nodes, direct_source_info) tuple to AIService.
+    -   Returns (answer, filtered_retrieved_nodes, direct_sources_info_list) tuple to AIService.

 4. AIService returns the tuple to the API endpoint.

-5. API endpoint formats the response.
+5. API endpoint formats the response (AIQueryResponse model), including the answer, formatted source nodes, and the list of directly used sources.

-6. Frontend displays the response (separating direct vs. retrieved sources if needed).
+6. Frontend displays the response, potentially differentiating between direct and retrieved sources.

 ### 4.3.
 AI Scene Generation (RAG)

-(No significant changes, uses explicit context + RAG)
+1. User provides optional prompt and clicks "Add Scene using AI" via Frontend -> Backend API (/ai/generate/scene/{proj_id}/{chap_id}) -> AIService.

+2. AIService.generate_scene_draft:

+    -   Loads explicit context: Project Plan/Synopsis, Chapter Plan/Synopsis via FileService.

+    -   Loads content of previous N scenes (based on request_data.previous_scene_order and RAG_GENERATION_PREVIOUS_SCENE_COUNT) via FileService.

+    -   Determines paths to filter (Plan, Synopsis, Chapter Plan/Synopsis, previous scene files).

+    -   Calls SceneGenerator.generate_scene(...), passing explicit context, previous scenes, prompt summary, and filter paths.

+3. SceneGenerator:

+    -   Constructs a retrieval query based on the prompt, chapter context, and last previous scene snippet.

+    -   Retrieves relevant nodes from **Vector DB** (filtering by project_id and excluding filtered paths).
+Deduplicates/filters nodes.

+    -   Constructs a detailed prompt including the generation task, prompt summary, explicit project/chapter context, previous scene content, and filtered/deduplicated retrieved nodes.
+Context elements are truncated using MAX_CONTEXT_LENGTH where applicable.

+    -   Calls the **LLM API (Google Gemini)** via llm.acomplete(prompt).

+    -   Parses the LLM response, extracting the scene title (from ## Title heading) and content.
+Provides defaults if parsing fails.

+    -   Returns {"title": ..., "content": ...} dictionary to AIService.

+4. AIService returns the dictionary to the API endpoint.

+5. API endpoint returns the AISceneGenerationResponse.

+6. Frontend displays the generated draft in a modal for user review/acceptance.

 ### 4.4.
 AI Chapter Splitting

-(No significant changes, uses explicit context + RAG)
+1. User pastes chapter content and clicks "Split Chapter (AI)" via Frontend -> Backend API (/ai/split/chapter/{proj_id}/{chap_id}) -> AIService.

+2. AIService.split_chapter_into_scenes:

+    -   Loads explicit context: Project Plan/Synopsis, Chapter Plan/Synopsis via FileService.

+    -   Determines paths to filter (Plan, Synopsis, Chapter Plan/Synopsis files).

+    -   Calls ChapterSplitter.split(...), passing the full chapter content, explicit context, and filter paths.

+3. ChapterSplitter:

+    -   Constructs a retrieval query based on the chapter content.

+    -   Retrieves relevant nodes from **Vector DB** (filtering by project_id and excluding filtered paths).
+Deduplicates/filters nodes.

+    -   Constructs a detailed prompt instructing the LLM to split the provided chapter content into scenes based on logical breaks, using the explicit context and retrieved nodes for guidance.
+The prompt specifies a strict output format (<<<SCENE_START>>>, TITLE:, CONTENT:, <<<SCENE_END>>>).
+Context elements are truncated using MAX_CONTEXT_LENGTH where applicable.

+    -   Calls the **LLM API (Google Gemini)** via llm.acomplete(prompt).

+    -   Parses the LLM response using regex based on the strict delimiters.

+    -   Validates parsed scenes and performs basic content length checks.

+    -   Returns a list of ProposedScene objects to AIService.

+4. AIService returns the list to the API endpoint.

+5. API endpoint returns the AIChapterSplitResponse.

+6. Frontend displays the proposed splits in a modal for user review/acceptance.

 ### 4.5.
 Chat Session Management